 In February, many people begin to rekindle that very special love in their lives, that old flame: the garden.
 Soon March will arrive bringing with it all the expectation and excitement of spring.
-However, for many a gardener, the limitations due to frost or even an early spring snow leave something to be desired.
-Here’s our selection of tips on how to get a jump-start on your seed schedule, fulfilling that gardening bug while waiting out the last layovers of winter.
+However, for many a gardener, the limitations due to frost or even early spring snow leave something to be desired.
+Here’s our selection of tips on how to get a jump-start on your seed schedule, fulfilling that gardening bug while waiting out the last layovers of winter and if you need more tips, be sure to check out Natural dwellers.

 Get some containers